A Bird Song Detector for improving bird identification through Deep Learning: a case study from Do\~nana: Discussion

 Beyond improving bird presence detection, the Bird Song Detector enhances species classification by ensuring that only relevant audio segments are analyzed.
 Unlike BirdNET, which operates on fixed 3-second windows regardless of whether they contain a vocalization, our detector selects only segments where bird sounds have been detected.
 This targeted segmentation reduces background noise and mitigates the effects of overlapping calls, two major obstacles in species identification.
 As a result, downstream classifiers operate with a higher signal-to-noise ratio, leading to greater classification accuracy and a more efficient analysis of bioacoustic data.

-The Bird Song Detector significantly improved classification accuracy across all models.
+\textbf{Comparison of Classifiers and Deep Learning Models. } The Bird Song Detector significantly improved classification accuracy across all models.
 Without it, classifiers exhibited higher FP rates and greater misclassification errors, as they processed unfiltered, noisy audio segments.
 The reduction in Idx Pred/Ann indicates that the Bird Song Detector provided cleaner, more structured data, improving the alignment between predictions and ground truth annotations.

 The shown improvements underscore the importance of pre-filtering irrelevant audio segments before classification, as it reduces false detections and improves prediction reliability.
 The Random Forest classifier also demonstrated notable gains, increasing its accuracy from 0.19 to 0.29 when paired with the Bird Song Detector, suggesting that traditional machine learning models can remain competitive in bioacoustic classification when leveraging BirdNET embeddings \citep{ghani2023global}.